OUR TEAM

 Intern

 Maria has proven to be an extraordinary, delightful and productive contributor to making The Trebuchet to be more disciplined and organized than I could have hoped :).
 She has won second place in the Massachusetts state-wide debate championship.
 She has broken precedent in enabling me to successful sponsor a high school student to become an Oslo Scholar.
-Given her Russian and Ukrainian language skills, she will be working with an Oslo Scholar human rights activist from Belarus.
+Given her Russian language skills, she will be working with an Oslo Scholar human rights activist from Belarus.
 I have had tremendous fun recommending her for her MENSA award.

 Mikaëla Lavandero